relmaazouz/spark-cluster/README.md

 To start a Spark worker:

     docker run --name spark-worker-1 --link spark-master:spark-master -d bde2020/spark-worker:3.3.0-hadoop3.3

+### Run Spark cluster with docker-compose

+To start the cluster:

+    cd docker-spark
+    docker-compose up -d

 ## Launch a Spark application
 Building and running your Spark application on top of the Spark cluster is as simple as extending a template Docker image.
 Check the template's README for further documentation.